mdibl/biocore_documentation/computational_skills/commandline_interface/intro_to_WSL.md

 #### Navigating to the Windows Filesystem

-By default, when launching your installed Linux distribution through WSL, you will be placed in your instance-specific home directory
+By default, when launching your installed Linux distribution through WSL, you will be placed into your Windows user directory

+To navigate to your home directory within Linux, use the `cd ~` command

-To work with files/folders that exist on your Windows Filesystem, you can use the following command: `cd /mnt/`, followed by the letter of the drive where your data is stored on
+To go back and work with files/folders that exist on your Windows Filesystem, you can use the following command: `cd /mnt/`, followed by the letter of the drive where your data is stored on

 * For example, if you've saved your output data to the `C:` drive, then your command would look like this: `cd /mnt/c`.
 If you've saved to another drive, just replace `c` with that letter (`d`,`e`,etc)